martinliu0/Getting-and-Cleaning-Data-Course-Project/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## Project Outcome
-1.  tidy data (txt file) set created in step 5 of the instructions;
+1. A [tidy dataset](https://github.com/martinliu0/Getting-and-Cleaning-Data-Course-Project/blob/master/tidy_data.txt) created in step 5 of the instructions;
-2.  a script (run_analysis.R) that generates the tidy data set;
+2. A script (run_analysis.R) that generates the tidy data set;
-3.  a code book describing the variables;
+3. A [code book](https://github.com/martinliu0/Getting-and-Cleaning-Data-Course-Project/blob/master/codebook.md) describing the variables in the tidy data set.

-4.  a tidy data set in csv format is included for readability on github.
+\* A tidy dataset in csv format is included for readability on github.